pcgomes/stave/README.md

 ## Run

+The follwing commands are examples executed from the top-level local repository directory, and assume that STaVe was succesfully built and described above.

-Execute the following command from the top-level directory to get the available options:
+List the command syntax and options:

     java -cp target/lib/\*:target/stave-1.0-SNAPSHOT.jar stave.Main --help